-iOS implements two styles of table, plain and grouped.
+iOS provides three styles of table: plain, grouped, and inset grouped.

 Plain.
 Rows can be separated into labeled sections, and an optional index can appear vertically along the right edge of the table.
 A header can appear before the first item in a section, and a footer can appear after the last item.